 Outside the Office

-Curtis grew up on an apple orchard in Butler, Pennsylvania and is an avid outdoorsman.
-He is married with two young children.
-When he is not in the office, he enjoys spending time with his family and staying active.
-Curtis has competed in numerous races over the years, including three Tough Mudders.
-You will often find him running, swimming or in the gym.
+Curtis is married with two young children.
+When he is not in the office, he enjoys spending time with his family, staying active, and watching Pittsburgh sports.
+Curtis frequently competes in races, triathlons, and Tough Mudders.

-- Selected to the Pennsylvania Super Lawyers' 2017 Pennsylvania Rising Stars list in the field of employment law in 2017 and 2018.
+- Selected to Pennsylvania Super Lawyers' Pennsylvania Rising Stars list in the field of employment law in 2017 and 2018.

 - Successfully defended a medical company in a federal lawsuit alleging antitrust violations under the Sherman Act, intentional interference with contractual relations and wrongful discharge.

 - Successfully defended a mining company in a federal class action lawsuit under the Fair Labor Standards Act, the Pennsylvania Wage Payment and Collection Law, and the Pennsylvania Minimum Wage Act.

 - Successfully prosecuted a breach of contract and Pennsylvania Wage Payment and Collection Law lawsuit against a major health network that resulted in a judgment in his client’s favor and the recovery of attorney’s fees of more than five times the amount of the judgment.

 - Represented large and small businesses in federal, state, and administrative lawsuits arising under Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Fair Labor Standards Act, and related state and local laws.

 Duquesne University School of Law, J.D., 2011, summa cum laude, Associate Notes and Comments Editor, Duquesne Law Review

 Duquesne University Honors College, B.A., 2008, magna cum laude, Political Science, Psychology & Philosophy Minor